LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Preconditioning.rst

-The FARKBP interface module is a package of C functions which, as part of the FARKODE interface module, support the use of the ARKode solver with the serial or threaded NVector modules (:ref:`NVectors.NVSerial`, :ref:`NVectors.OpenMP` or :ref:`NVectors.Pthreads`), and the combination of the ARKBANDPRE preconditioner module (see the section :ref:`ARKStep_CInterface.BandPre`) with the ARKSPILS interface and any of the Krylov iterative linear solvers.
+The FARKBP interface module is a package of C functions which, as part of the FARKODE interface module, support the use of the ARKStep solver with the serial or threaded NVector modules (:ref:`NVectors.NVSerial`, :ref:`NVectors.OpenMP` or :ref:`NVectors.Pthreads`), and the combination of the ARKBANDPRE preconditioner module (see the section :ref:`ARKStep_CInterface.BandPre`) with the ARKSPILS interface and any of the Krylov iterative linear solvers.

-The two user-callable functions in this package, with the corresponding ARKode function around which they wrap, are:
+The two user-callable functions in this package, with the corresponding ARKStep function around which they wrap, are:

 * :f:func:`FARKBPINIT()` interfaces to :c:func:`ARKBandPrecInit()`.